aws-samples/mirrormaker2-msk-migration/README.md

 ## FAQ

-### When should I use MirrorMaker2?
+### When should I use this code sample to run MirrorMaker2?
-There are three main use cases for MirrorMaker2 in migrations:
+There are a few main use cases for MirrorMaker2 in migrations:

 1. **When you want to support any authentication mode** - MirrorMaker2 on ECS Fargate can support any Kafka cluster authentication mode, and supports Kafka clusters that are on-prem, self-managed on EC2, or 3rd party hosted.
 2. **When you want custom topic naming conventions** - In this sample we want to use a custom replication policy JAR to change how MirrorMaker2 names topics in the replicated cluster.
 Kafka Connect on ECS Fargate supports this.